-Change in Assumptions - The change in assumptions about future economic or demographic factors or other inputs is amortized over the weighted average of the expected remaining service life of active and inactive plan members, which is six years.
+Change in Assumptions - The change in assumptions about future economic or demographic factors or other inputs is amortized over the weighted average of the expected remaining service life of active and inactive Plan members, which is six years.
 The first year of amortization is recognized as pension expense, with the remaining years recognized as either a deferred outflow or deferred inflow of resources.
-The collective amount of change in assumptions for the Fiscal Year Ended June 30, 2014 was \$0.
+The collective amount of change in assumptions for the Fiscal Years Ended June 30, 2015 and 2014 was \$0.

 Changes in Employer Proportionate Share - The change in employer proportionate share is the amount of the difference between the employer proportionate share of the net pension liability in the prior year compared to the current year.
-This change in proportion is amortized over the weighted average of the expected remaining service life of active and inactive plan members, which is six years.
-The first year of amortization is recognized as pension expense, with the remaining years recognized as a deferred outflow of resources.
-The amount of difference of the Department's proportionate share from Fiscal Year 2013 to Fiscal Year 2014 was \$254,592, of which \$42,432 was recognized in current year pension expense and \$212,160 was recognized as a deferred outflow of resources at June 30, 2015.
+This change in proportion is amortized over the weighted average of the expected remaining service life of active and inactive Plan members, which is six years.
+The first year of amortization is recognized as pension expense, with the remaining years recognized as a deferred inflow or outflow of resources.
+The amount of difference of the Department's proportionate share from Fiscal Year 2014 to Fiscal Year 2015 was \$1,743,972, of which \$290,662 was recognized as a reduction in pension expense for the Fiscal Year Ended June 30, 2016, and \$1,453,310 was recognized as a deferred inflow of resources at June 30, 2016.
+The amount of difference of the Department's proportionate share from Fiscal Year 2013 to Fiscal Year 2014 was \$254,592, of which \$42,432 was recognized as pension expense for the Fiscal Year Ended June 30, 2015, and \$212,160 was recognized as a deferred outflow of resources at June 30, 2015.

-Differences between Projected and Actual Investment Earnings on Pension Plan Investments - The difference between the actual earnings on plan investments compared to the plan's expected rate of return of 7.2% is amortized over a closed period of five years.
+Differences Between Projected and Actual Investment Earnings on Pension Plan Investments - The difference between the actual earnings on Plan investments compared to the Plan's expected rate of return of 7.2% is amortized over a closed period of five years.
 The first year of amortization is recognized as pension expense, with the remaining four years recognized as a deferred inflow of resources.
-The collective amount of the difference between projected and actual earnings for the Fiscal Year Ended June 30, 2014 was \$28,037,681, of which \$5,607,536 was recognized in current year pension expense and \$22,430,145 was recognized as a deferred inflow of resources at June 30, 2015.
+The collective amount of the difference between projected and actual earnings for the Fiscal Year Ended June 30, 2015 was \$11,747,068, of which \$2,349,414 was recognized in pension expense for the Fiscal Year Ended June 30, 2016, and \$9,397,654 was recognized as a deferred outflow of resources at June 30, 2016.
+The collective amount of the difference between projected and actual earnings for the Fiscal Year Ended June 30, 2014 was \$28,037,681, of which \$5,607,536 was recognized as a reduction in pension expense for the Fiscal Year Ended June 30, 2015, and \$22,430,145 was recognized as a deferred inflow of resources at June 30, 2015.